-It is hard to escape the widespread discussion of declines in teen mental health.
-In the most recent CDC data, 40% of high school students indicated that, during the previous year, they had experienced sadness severe enough that it impeded their ability to do their normal activities for at least two weeks.
+It is hard to escape the widespread discussion of declines in childhood mental health.
+According to the CDC, 40% of high school students indicated that they had experienced sadness severe enough that it impeded their ability to do their normal activities for at least two weeks.
 These issues seem worse for girls.

-The question is why.
-One focus of speculation has been screens.
-Others point to the election of Trump (although the timing doesn’t quite fit) or some general sense of doom (although it has been pointed out that existential global threats are not new to this generation).
+But phones and screens are not the only plausible explanation.
+Others point to the 2016 election (although the timing doesn’t quite fit) or some general sense of doom (although it has been pointed out that existential global threats are not new to this generation).

 “Our thesis is that a primary cause of the rise in mental disorders is a decline over decades in opportunities for children and teens to play, roam, and engage in other activities independent of direct oversight and control by adults.”